 - In Big Fat Liar, the protagonists purposely wire Marty Wolf's car to do this, with the brake making the car horn go off, and a lot of other stuff.

-- Man With One Red Shoe: agents bugging Tom Hanks' hotel room have to make hasty exit.
+- The Man with One Red Shoe: Agents bugging Tom Hanks' hotel room have to make a hasty exit.
 Jim Belushi, having to use his bathroom, discovers that flushing the toilet causes faucet to run, etc.

 - The Three Stooges: In the short A-Plumbing We Will Go, Moe, Larry and Curley posed as plumbers to escape arrest, and are accidentally hired to fix a minor leak in a mansion.
 By the time they're done, they've left water coming out of everything but the faucets.